nios-students/docs/wiki/howto-rec-book.md

 - The specific dates and times aren't given in my hallticket why is that?! (for [PE](/wiki/Exams-Assignments#pe-public-examination) **APRIL and  OCTOBER ONLY**)

-Ans: NIOS gives a “__range of dates__”  (e.g., 20th to 23rd) to the center, and **the center can hold/conduct the exam on any day within those dates**.
-For specific dates and time you need to visit your center one or two days **before the first practical exam** The dates will be displayed on the notice board.
+Ans: NIOS gives a “__range of dates__”  (e.g., 20th to 23rd) to the center, and **the center can conduct the exam on any day within those dates**.
+For specific dates and time you need to visit your center one or two days **before the first practical exam.** The dates will be displayed on the notice board.
 PS: On your hallticket also specific dates aren't given.

 - I only have the hallticket for theory exam what about practicals?! (**For [ODE](/wiki/Exams-Assignments#ode-on-demand-examination) exam ONLY**)

-Ans: You won't get practical hallticket as your centre is same for both practical and theory you have ask them when'll  my practical exam will be conducted. **They will give date and time**.
+Ans: You **won't** get a Practical hallticket as your centre is same for both Practical and Theory exams.
+You **NEED** ask them.
+"When is my Practical Exam". **They will give date and time**.

 - Where should I submit the practical file??